 Most broken bones are treated with a cast,

-keeps the broken bone from moving while it heals.
-Even broken bones that don't line
+the broken bone from moving while it heals.
+Even broken bones that don't line up (called

 Sometimes the displaced bones need to be put back in place before the cast, splint,